WagdySamih/E-commerce-API/README.md

 # E-commerce API
-   a simple shopping cart API with all its basic features with PayPal payment method.
+   a full E-commerce API with all its basic features with PayPal payment method.

 ## Guest Role: